The Humanity of Design explores what we lose – and what we must protect – as design becomes increasingly automated.

 Design is not neutral.
 Every interface shapes behaviour.
 Every metric incentivises something.
 Every automated shortcut removes something else.

 This space exists to slow the conversation down.
-Not to reject progress.
-Not to romanticise friction.
-But to examine cost.
+Not to reject progress, but to define it.
+And to examine the cost to achieve it.

 Because when we move too fast, we don’t just ship faster.
 We normalise things without noticing.
 And once something becomes normal, it becomes hard to question.